 At least 30 percent of people with primary breast or prostate tumors and no evidence of metastases have individual metastatic cells in their bone marrow, Rosol says.
 “They’re very rare, but they are there.
 Some will never develop a metastasis and some will.
 If we can learn what triggers their growth, we might be able to prevent it.
 It’s an important question but very hard to model.”

-Currently, no drugs exist that block metastasis, but a growing number of agents is available to inhibit bone loss, he says.
+Currently, no drugs exist that block metastasis, but a growing number of agents are available to inhibit bone loss, he says.
 Most of these belong to a class of drugs called bisphosphonates, which were originally developed to inhibit bone loss due to osteoporosis.
-They work by inhibiting osteoclasts, and they've recently been used to treat patients with bone metastases.
+They work by inhibiting osteoclasts, and they’ve recently been used to treat patients with bone metastases.

 “Their effect on metastasis is still unclear, but they do reduce bone destruction, and that is beneficial for a woman with breast cancer,” Rosol says.
 “They are also being investigated for prostate cancer, but we don’t know what they will do there.”